 Although we’ll be examining each of the items below in greater detail via their respective article, here are some highlights you can look forward to:

-- The cumulative total expenditures for every orchestra in the reports came to $1,394,340,592, which is a 3.85 percent increase over the previous season.
+- The cumulative total expenditures for every orchestra in the reports came to $1,421,093,620 which is just over a quarter million increase over the previous season.

 Where The Information Comes From

 In order to provide information that is as accurate as possible, info from the 2018/19 season is gathered from the following sources:

 - All executive, music director, and concertmaster figures were obtained from their respective orchestra’s IRS Form 990 for the 2018/19 concert season.